 Since 1978, First Step has been working for peaceful families and safe communities in Wayne County, Michigan.

-First Step is the only non-profit agency in out-Wayne County providing comprehensive services for victims of domestic and sexual violence.
+First Step is the only non-profit agency in Wayne County providing comprehensive services for victims of domestic and sexual violence.

 First Step provides free and confidential programs designed to help survivors of violence overcome the lack of intervention and support, the feelings of powerlessness, isolation, physical danger and fear, and the financial, emotional and cultural barriers that victims of violence often face when seeking help.

 24-Hour Help line